ErikaRoland/ErikaRoland/README.md

 # Welcome to my profile 👋

-I'm aiming for a place in Computer Science at a public university.
+I'm a commercial specialist with a passion for communication and technology.

 I've worked in the commercial area since my first opportunity on the job market, but I'm looking for knowledge in the technology area.